 A neck strain causes neck pain and limits your ability to move your head.
 This can make it difficult for you to go about your daily activities.
 In this guide, we talk about the symptoms, causes, treatment, and prevention of neck strain.
-We also introduce you to some stretching and strengthening exercises to relieve your neck strain symptoms.

 Symptoms of neck strain